 Farebox recovery is the ratio of the agency’s revenue from fares and passes to operating expenses.
 It shows how much of the agency’s operating budget is covered by fares, and, inversely, how much is covered by other sources (tax assessments, federal grants, etc.).
 Farebox recovery can vary from year-to-year based on ridership, increases in fares and changes in costs, but generally gives a picture of how much of an agency’s costs are covered by its users rather than additional subsidies.

-Paratransit farebox recovery was slightly better in 2020, with two RTAs (MART, VTA) showing improvements from last year.
+Paratransit farebox recovery was slightly better in FY2021 with four RTAs (CATA, CCRTA, GATRA, VTA) recording increases over FY2020.